Noughts

 lot of power.
 Computers were also limited by two other factors:

 their speed and their memory.
-A typical arithmetic numbers table
+Computing a typical arithmetic table

-required many hours of computation when not days (something that
+often required many hours or even days (something that

 engineers were used to).